ShatteredRealms/Documentation/networking/README.md

 Get the ingress loadbalanced endpoints and setup DNS

-If the load balancer is a hostname
+If using AWS, the load balancer is a hostname
 ```
 echo Production Main Ingress: $(kubectl get ingress gw-main-ingress -n sro \
 -o jsonpath="{.status.loadBalancer.ingress[*].hostname}") && \